 April 5th – 9th, 2017

-With Alison Cramer and Jasmine Tarkeshi
+With Alison Cramer, Jasmine Tarkeshi and guest teachers

 Learn to Live, practice and teach in harmony with the cycles of nature and your Nature by weaving the ancient wisdom of Ayurveda, the ancient art & science of healing into your daily life, practice and teaching.
 Through this unique program we will dive into a daily in depth exploration of Ayurveda’s vast history, practices and theory.
 Through self inquiry and working with others, you will come to recognize and embrace your particular constitution as well as recognizing and honoring the different doshas in others.
 You will learn to adapt your practice to support your particular imbalance as well as learning self healing practices and recipes to incorporate into your life as well guide others towards their fullest, healthiest selves.